-Even before he created an arbitration group within his law firm, Ion Nestor had a strong personal feeling for the power of arbitration in society – even a Communist-era one.
+Even before he created an arbitration group within his law firm, Ion Nestor had a strong personal feeling for the power of arbitration in society: even a Communist-era society.
 His father had helped establish the country’s first institutional arbitration body – the 1953 committee – which was attached to the Romanian Chamber of Commerce.

-Following the 1989 revolution, foreign investment became essential – even as the country struggled to implement free market principles.
-Arbitration became an important economic tool during that period and, as a result, Romanian firms that grew up then – such as Nestor Nestor – are well versed in it.
+Following the 1989 revolution, foreign investment became essential as the country struggled to implement free market principles.
+Arbitration became an important economic tool during that period and, as a result, Romanian firms that grew up then, such as Nestor Nestor, are well versed in it.

-The practice is led by Ana Diculescu-Sova and Simona Neagu.
+Ana Diculescu-Sova heads the firm’s dispute resolution department.
 Professor and former Constitutional Court judge Viorel-Mihai Ciobanu joined the firm as counsel in 2008.
 He also served as president of the Court of International Commercial Arbitration at the Romanian Chamber of Commerce from 2009 to 2012.
 He sits as arbitrator and has heard over 400 cases (both domestic and international) over his career.

 Ciobanu works closely with partner Sorina Olaru (neé Cretu), who joined the firm as a lateral hire from rival Stoica & Asociatii.
 She’s now an equity partner, along with Emil Bivolaru.
 As well as its headquarters in Bucharest, the firm has four more offices in cities throughout Romania.

 Who uses it?

-The Romanian government has been using the firm (together with Freshfields) on a long-running ICSID case that concluded in late 2013 (see below).
+The Romanian government used the firm (together with Freshfields) in the defence of a long-running ICSID claim brought by brothers Ioan and Viorel Micula (see below).

-Other clients have included energy producer Electrocentrale Bucharest, investment fund Bluehouse Capital, Dutch consultancy Vapro and US construction group Bechtel.
+Other clients have included energy producer Electrocentrale Bucuresti, investment fund Bluehouse Capital, Dutch consultancy Vapro, PwC and US construction group Bechtel.

 A FIDIC-based dispute saw the firm obtain a win for Star Project Development in an ICC arbitration against All Plan Construction.

-The firm also has a strong track record on enforcement matters in the Romanian courts.
-In 2012, the firm helped Arlyn enforce an LCIA award worth more than €70 million, and achieved similar results for Spanish stainless steel equipment maker Portinox and Swedish adhesives company Scandstick.
+Nestor Nestor also has a strong track record on enforcement matters in the Romanian courts.
+In 2012, the firm helped Arlyn enforce an LCIA award worth more than €70 million in Bucharest, and achieved similar results for Spanish stainless steel equipment maker Portinox and Swedish adhesives company Scandstick.

-An ongoing FIDIC case sees the firm advise SC Tehnoclima in arbitration proceedings arising from insurance claims by an employer worth some €18 million.
+An ongoing FIDIC case will also see Nestor Nestor advise SC Tehnoclima in arbitration proceedings arising from insurance claims by an employer worth some €18 million.

-Together with WalderWyss, NNDKP is also advising local manufacturer Forsev in an ICC case over shipments of allegedly defective products.
+Together with WalderWyss, it is still advising local manufacturer Forsev in an ICC case over shipments of allegedly defective products.